|Read The Ten Commandments

 All Scripture quotations are taken from the King James Version of the Holy Bible.

-It is the author's prayer that the Lord would use this booklet to stimulate excitement towards that which is near to the heart of God: Jewish Evangelism.
+It is the author's prayer that the Lord would use this book to stimulate excitement towards that which is near to the heart of God: Jewish Evangelism.
 As it is written, the Jewish people are "the apple of His eye" (Zechariah 2:8 and Deuteronomy 32:10) and He is "not willing that any should perish, but that all should come to repentance" (2 Peter 3:9).

 MAY THEY COME, one by one, to know Y'shua (Jesus) as Lord and Saviour!
 As it is written, "Brethren, my heart's desire and prayer to God for Israel is, that they might be saved" (Romans 10:1).